Hugh Palliser: Early life

 Palliser passed his lieutenant's examination on 12 May 1741 and was promoted to the rank on 18 September 1741.
 He continued to serve aboard Essex, at first under Robinson, and after he was superseded, under Captain Richard Norris, the son of Sir John Norris.
 In February 1746 he was placed in command of HMS Weazel.
-On 25 November 1746 he was appointed post-captain in HMS Captain, sailing for the West Indies with the broad pennant of Commodore Edward Legge.
+On 25 November 1746 he was promoted to post-captain and appointed the captain of HMS Captain, sailing for the West Indies with the broad pennant of Commodore Edward Legge.
 Legge died on 19 September 1747, and Palliser transferred to HMS Sutherland.
 Six months later an accidental fire in that ship's arms chest wounded Palliser; a ball entered his back and exited his groin; another ball struck his right hip; a third ball struck his left shoulder.
 Two other men were killed in the explosion.
 Palliser returned to England to recover, but remained lame in his left leg, and suffered perpetual and sometimes excruciating pain to which his death was eventually attributed.